Israel–Premier Tech: Israel–Premier Tech (since 2022)

 Ahead of the 2022 season, the team announced that Canadian tech company Premier Tech would join as a co-title sponsor.

 The season was largely disappointing for IPT, as they struggled for results and faced the threat of relegation from the UCI World Tour.
-Canadian rider Hugo Houle provided a rare moment of success with his maiden Tour de France and Grand Tour stage victory.
-An emotional Houle dedicated the win to his late brother.
+Canadian rider Hugo Houle provided a moment of success with his maiden Tour de France and Grand Tour stage victory, after which an emotional Houle dedicated the win to his late brother.
+Australian rider Simon Clarke also claimed a stage victory during the race.